HCWcoder/InstaPy/DOCUMENTATION.md

 ### Send Dm's to users

-Take a list of users and watch their stories.
+Take a list of users and send them dm's.

 ```python
 session.send_dm('Hello, thanks for the follow back',['user1', 'user2'])